defold/defold.github.io/manuals/live-update-scripting.md

 ---
+brief: To use the live update content, you need to download and mount the data to your game.
+Learn how to script with live update in this manual.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Scripting Live Update","Get mounts","Scripting with excluded collection proxies"]
 title: Scripting Live Update content
-brief: To use the live update content, you need to download and mount the data to your game.
-Learn how to script with live update in this manual.
+toc: '["Scripting Live Update","Get mounts","Scripting with excluded collection proxies"]'
 ---

 # Scripting Live Update